Rob Reilly Ed.D.

 EdNet@UMass: A Ferry Service Connecting Educational Islands of Excellence, T.H.E.
 Journal (Technological Horizons in Education), March 1999.

-Mapping Legal Metaphors in Cyberspace: Evolving the Underlying Paradigm, Journal of Computer and Information Law (published by the John Marshall Law School), Spring 1998.
+Mapping Legal Metaphors in Cyberspace: Evolving the Underlying Paradigm, The John Marshall Journal of Information Technology & Privacy Law, Chicago, IL USA, Spring 1998.

 Revising Acceptable Use Policy to Account for Cultural Development on the Net, CAUSE/EFFECT, Winter, 1997.